Schwob42/LevelGenerator/VR FireFighters/Assets/MazeGenerator/Prefabs/ReadMe.txt

 Sizes and positions of the individual components
-Author: Tim Fabian

-Each prefab consists of a floor, a ceiling and up to four walls or columns/corners.
+Each prefab consists of a floor, a ceiling, and up to four walls or columns/corners.
 The individual components have the following sizes (x, y, z):
 Ceiling and floor: (2, 0.1, 2)
 Walls: (0.2, 2, 2)